well-typed/grapesy/docs/status.md

       it's not that easy to fix, because the first thing their parser does is turn the strict bytestring into a C pointer to the raw bytes and then proceeds from there.

+- [ ] `Network.GRPC.Client.Request` currently uses one-place buffers.
+We should
+      replace these with `n`-place buffers, for configurable `n`.